 The Adams collection consists of approximately 3 lin. ft.
 (2 record cartons - one letter size; one legal size; and one large manuscript box).

-Access to the F. John Adams Collection is granted by the Archivist or Director of Libraries.
+Access to the F. John Adams Collection is granted by the NEC Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions pertaining to this collection.

 With the exception of the musical scores and publications, all copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as the F. John Adams Collection, New England Conservatory of Music Archives, Boston, MA.